nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 When the `Communication through USB`_ is selected, MCUboot in this sample is built with support for single application slot, and uses the USB DFU class driver to allow uploading image over USB.

-If you want to use the default UART serial communication channel, you can enable MCUboot by setting the :option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option.
+If you want to use the default UART serial communication channel, you can enable MCUboot by setting the :kconfig:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option.
 To use the same MCUboot configuration as in `Communication through USB`_, you need to provide MCUboot with the Kconfig options included in the :file:`child_image/mcuboot_usb.conf` file.
 See :ref:`ug_multi_image_variables` for how to set the required options.